margaretmf/margaretmf.github.io/poetry.md

 A connection to the land.
 A love of home and family.
 Freedom from racial, gender, and cultural politics.

+## Southern Titles ##
+"Ladies" at home, and the country club, "women" at work "Babygirl" and "babe" on the street, which sounds like a cat call after being raised to be a Southern lady Are "ladies" just upper-class, rich, white women or women from all races?
+Traditionally, "ladies" are just upper-class, rich, white women, but I see members of all races being "ladies" and "gentlmen" in the true sense of being able to take care of a home and doing fulfilling work in life.

 ## The Country Music and the Rejection ##
 Did it heal your relationship to the Country or the country?